rustls/rustls/README.md

   - Add support for `SSLKEYLOGFILE`; not enabled by default.
   - Add support for basic usage in QUIC.
   - `ServerConfig::set_single_cert` and company now report errors.
+  - Add support for vectored IO: `writev_tls` can now be used to optimise system call usage.
 * 0.12.0 (2018-01-06):
   - New API for learning negotiated cipher suite.
   - Move TLS1.3 support from draft 18 to 22.